 Which Kind of Broadband Internet is Right for Me?

-There are more possibilities than ever before for connecting your home to the digital world.
-Since more choice can bring more uncertainty, we’re here to help simplify your options a bit.
+There are more possibilities than ever before for connecting your home to fast broadband internet options.
+Since more choice can bring more uncertainty, we’re here to help simplify your high-speed Internet options a bit.
 Keep reading to discover which kind of Internet is right for you.

 “Broadband Internet” encompasses the many types of technologies that bring fast Internet to your home or office — including fiber-based Internet, DSL, satellite, and fixed wireless.
-And this world of high-speed, always-ready, broadband Internet access is only expanding as new technologies emerge.
+And in this world of high-speed, always-ready competition, the advantages of broadband Internet access are only expanding as new technologies emerge.

 Simply put, Broadband Internet is high-speed Internet.
 It represents the most readily available types of Internet for most of the country.
-Services commonly offered by broadband Internet providers include the following.
+Services commonly offered by broadband Internet providers at reliable speeds include the following.

 Fiber-Based Broadband Internet